CMGreenspon/NCams/README.md

 [Example with capturing data](Examples/example_with_recording_data.py) contains example code for setting up multiple FLIR cameras, calibration of lenses, estimation of their poses, and creation of videos from captured images.

 [Example with supplied data](Examples/example_with_supplied_data.py) can help you calibrate the lenses on the cameras, estimate their poses, and create of videos.
-The data to run the code on is stored on [Dropbox](https://www.dropbox.com/sh/lrc2sik1kxlujgi/AACBH2y36wfbjzUre85rEl4ea)
+The data to run the code on is stored on [Dropbox](https://www.dropbox.com/sh/lrc2sik1kxlujgi/AACBH2y36wfbjzUre85rEl4ea) and [Box](https://uchicago.app.box.com/s/glgee9o0katg9cvr7t5tjeygne3rs9on).

 ### Labeling and 3D marker reconstruction